-- Review of facts by Student Conduct Coordinator, Title IX Coordinator and Campus Police (if police report filed).

-- Did the conduct violate policy determined by a model of proof setting for the elements of the policy violation, using a preponderance of the evidence standard for each type of misconduct.
-If it does not fall under sexual misconduct policy, then query under same analysis whether another policy has been violated.
-Other policies are:
+- Review of facts by Student Conduct Coordinator, Title IX Coordinator and Campus Police (if police report filed). - Did the conduct violate policy determined by a model of proof setting for the elements of the policy violation, using a preponderance of the evidence standard for each type of misconduct.
+If

 - Civility and Mutual Respect

 - Alcohol and Drug

 - Unlawful Discrimination